joelberkeley/spidr/README.md

 ### Motivation

 We made spidr to try out modern programming language capabilities in machine learning systems.
 To this end, we chose [Idris](https://github.com/idris-lang/Idris2) for the API; Idris is a general-purpose purely functional programming language with a particularly expressive type system.
 We also wanted to build something performant enough for working machine learning practitioners.
-Implementing efficient low-level linear algebra is not one of the project goals, so we opted to build on existing compiler and hardware accelerator technologies, and use [OpenXLA](https://openxla.org/)'s PJRT.
+Implementing efficient low-level linear algebra is not one of the project goals, so we opted to use [OpenXLA](https://openxla.org/)'s PJRT, an abstract interface for machine learning compilers for hardware accelerators.

 ### What can spidr do?